 Mutation is a cause of side effects

 Side effect is anything which has impact on the outside of the current scope.
 If many parts of the code are dealing with the same reference then any change will impact all the parts.
-Side effects are bad because code starts to be tightly coupled, code fragments instead of following single responsibility rule are doing uncontrolled things outside the scope, they have impact on wider application context .
+Side effects are bad, of course those unwanted ones, because code starts to be tightly coupled, code fragments instead of following single responsibility rule, are doing uncontrolled things outside their scope, they have impact on wider application context .
 Touching outside is always risky and has unpredictable consequences.
 When a bug will be found the questions will be risen — Where it was changed?
 What exactly was changed?
 Who also have access to the reference?
 But no history of change is available and questions can’t be easily answered.

 Mutation provides only current state